 Victoria Island is situated in Patagonia’s Nahuel Huapi National Park, named after the largest and deepest lake in Argentina’s Lake District.
 Intrepid travelers who have arrived by yacht can explore the island’s magnificent forests and if they are lucky they might even catch sight of a pudú, the world’s smallest deer.

 One of nature’s most mesmerising regions accessible by yacht is Marble Cathedral, a network of marble caverns that are positioned above the water in South America’s second-largest freshwater lake.
 Unique swirls reflecting the colour of the water have been imprinted into the marble and when the waters are suitably low, you can get a closer look by accessing the passage by small boat.

 More well-known than the rest but still as remote as you can get, the Galapagos Islands off the coast of Ecuador offer an incredible yachting experience for wildlife lovers and adventurers.
 Most of the islands have restricted access to protect the wildlife and are only reachable by boat.

 Head even further south to ANTARCTICA for a unique secret destination, ideal for those seeking a once in a lifetime charter.

 20. Deception Island, Antarctica

 Great swathes of AFRICA are for many, exotic and often impenetrable lands which exude mystery and intrigue.
-Luckily, the archipelagos dotted around its long coastline offer hardy yachtsmen endless opportunities to explore.
+Luckily, the archipelagos dotted around its long coastline offer hardy yachtsmen endless opportunities to explore these secluded destinations.